Doritos Logo

 Doritos Logo 1985

 The trademark name was enlarged and repainted in black with a thin white outline.
 The word “BRAND” disappeared.
 The dot above the “i” was replaced by a triangle, which replicated the shape of the snacks.
-The colors of the base became very expressive: bright yellow was used instead of gold, and deep red instead of faded orange-red.
-The number of quadrangles was reduced to five, and each one had a black accent line at the bottom.
+The base’s colors became very expressive: bright yellow instead of gold and deep red instead of faded orange-red.
+The number of quadrangles was reduced to five, each with a black accent line at the bottom.

 1994 – 1999